auronx223/VRPlayspaceMover/README.md

 If you want to help support this kind of development, feel free to support me through google wallet (naelstrof@gmail.com), paypal (https://paypal.me/naelstrof), or through my [Digital Tip Jar](https://digitaltipjar.com/naelstrof)!

+# Oculus Trackers Support
+This is currently work in progress which allows the use of Oculus Trackers (CV1) to be used as if they are Vive trackers.

+Currently the spaces are not calibrated and need to be done manually, either through guessing in Input Emulator driver offsets, or by using something like play space calibrator.

 ## Installation

 * Requires VR Input Emulator, which an easy installer can be found [here](https://github.com/matzman666/OpenVR-InputEmulator/releases).